The-Grinnell-College-Experience-Team/GCE-Backend/README.md

 Each sprint review report can be found in `sprintReview.txt` in this repository. <br>
 The weekly sprint planning report is updated every Tuesday.

+### Operational Use Cases
+So far, Salif's use case (seeing Grinnell in a pixelated style) is somewhat operational, as the first demo recreates 8th Avenue with pixel art, but more of the map will be created soon.
+Nick's use case (wanting to battle against hypothetical people in college) is also mostly operational since there is a simple battle system implemented, but it will be further fleshed out and developed with more features (status effects, items, skills, etc.).
+Jerry's use case (interacting with funny hypothetical people and objects throughout the map) is also almost fully operational.
+We have NPC interactions ready to go, but we'll need to add more Grinnell-themed easter eggs and characters throughout the map as development continues.
+Finally, Lucie's use case (wanting an intuitive control system for movement) is operational.
+The player can move up, down, left, and right using the common, default inputs (the classic arrow keys with this demo).
+The walk-cycle is animated, providing a sense of flow within character movement.

 ### Building and Testing and Running
 To Build the project, open Godot 4.2.1 (.NET Version).
 Select the `import` tab, then open the folder that leads to this project.
 Next, select this project (labelled  `TheGrinnellCollegeExperience`), then choose the `edit` tab on the right side.
 Once the project loads, choose the hammer icon on the top right corner to build the project.